 Can International Students Study in Austria for Free?

 Yes, international students can study in Austria for free.
-As mentioned above, if you fit into the free tuition category for international students, then you have free tuition.
-Also, if you are not, you have to pay around $1,600 USD per year, but that can be easily paid by working part-time during the academic semester and full-time during the break.
-So, anyone can study in Austria for free if they wanted to.
+As mentioned above, if you fit into the free tuition category for international students, then you are exempted from paying tuition.
+If you are not, then you have to pay €730 per semester, but that can be easily paid by working part-time during the academic semester and full-time during the break.
+This will definitely help to lower your academic costs while studying in Austria.

 Yes.
 At the FH Vorarlberg University of Applied Sciences, one semester of undergraduate education is taught in English.
 Some of its Master’s degree courses are delivered in English as well.